faraday-academy/django-setup-wiki/README.md

 ### More Setup

 1. Create an admin user for logging into the Django admin interface: `python manage.py createsuperuser`
+1. Run the app: `python manage.py runserver`
+1. View the API at `localhost:8000` and the admin interface at `localhost:8000/admin`

+## Django REST Framework

+This builds off of the general Django setup steps.

+### Technologies

+- Django REST Framework

+### REST Framework Setup

 1. Set up Django REST Framework
     1. Add DRF to `INSTALLED_APPS`: `'rest_framework'`
     1. Add DRF URLs to urlpatterns: `path('', include('rest_framework.urls')),`
-1. Run the app: `python manage.py runserver`
-1. View the API at `localhost:8000` and the admin interface at `localhost:8000/admin`

 ### Apps Setup